 Another social benefit to keep in mind is from a business standpoint.
 While we go to work to make a living, maintaining productive, meaningful relationships with your colleagues, those who report to you, your managers or superiors, and networking opportunities in your industry, all have a critical impact on not only your success but your happiness.

 After all, look at the amount of time we spend on the job.
-In many cases, we spend more time at work than we do at home.
+In many cases, we spend more time at work than we do at home or with our loved ones.
 It’s crucial to not just go through the motions but enjoy healthy professional relationships too.
 Take advantage of organized social-fitness opportunities through your job.
 Perhaps participating at a bowling event, golf tournament or on a company baseball team is just what you need to get social with people not associated with your personal life.

 Recap: The 5 Social Benefits of Physical Activity: